A Boy Driving His Father to Confession (1970)

 A Boy Driving His Father to Confession.
 Surrey: The Scepter Press (Frensham), 1970.
 Limited Edition.
 Pp, 12.
 Plain stiff titled wrappers, short biography on rear endpaper.
 A nice bright copy.

-Limited Edition of 150 Numbered Copies (#47), copies Numbered 1 to 50 Signed by Seamus Heaney.
+Limited Edition of 150 Numbered Copies.
+This copy is number 47 of only 50 copies, Signed by Seamus Heaney.

 First published in ‘Phoenix’, March 1967 and is reprinted here with revisions.